quant-aq/ASIC-2024/README.md

 ### Installation of atmospy

-We ask that prior to attending the conference training session, you install `atmospy` and its dependencies following the instructions in the [offical documentation](https://dhhagan.github.io/atmospy/index.html).
+We ask that prior to attending the conference training session, you install `atmospy` and its dependencies following the instructions in the [official documentation](https://dhhagan.github.io/atmospy/index.html).

 If you have any issues with installation, please open an issue on this repository.